Acharya (2022 film)

 The film was launched in October 2019.
 Principal photography began in January 2020 and suffered delays due to the COVID-19 pandemic.

-Acharya was released theatrically on 29 April 2022 and opened to generally highly negative reviews.
-It was a commercial failure, grossing ₹78 crore over a budget of ₹140 crore.
+Acharya was released theatrically on 29 April 2022 and opened to highly negative reviews, criticizing the story, outdated screenplay, VFX, weak direction, and editing, but praising the performances of Chiranjeevi and Ram Charan.
+It was a Box-office bomb, grossing ₹78 crore against a budget of ₹140 crore.

 Plot

-Dharmasthali and adjoining hamlet of Padaghattam are Temple towns, which are surrounded by the Siddhavanam forest.
-Dharmasthali and Padaghattam are interlinked by their values and faith to the goddess, Gattamma.
-Dharmasthali operates under the tyrannical rule of Basava, the local municipal chairman.
-He intends to give the lands of Dharmasthali and Padaghattam to Rathod and his brother for mining purposes.
+Dharmasthali and the adjoining hamlet of Padaghattam are Temple towns which are surrounded by the Siddhavanam forest.
+The two towns are interlinked by their values and faith to the goddess Gattamma.
+Dharmasthali operates under the tyrannical rule of Basava, the local municipal chairman who intends to give the lands of Dharmasthali and Padaghattam to Rathod and his brother Vikram for mining purposes.
 The people of Padaghattam, who are known for their expertise in Ayurvedic medicine, start visiting Dharmasthali less frequently due to Basava's cruel regime.

-Acharya who is a naxal, arrives in Dharmasthali in the guise of a carpenter.
+Acharya, a naxal, arrives in Dharmasthali in the guise of a carpenter.
 He starts retaliating for the atrocities committed by Basava to the villagers.
-It is revealed that Acharya came to Dharmasthali to fulfill his best friend, Siddha's promise where he reveals about Siddha's past and origin to Dharmasthali villagers.
-In the past, Siddha is a disciple of the local Gurukul and a strong advocate for Dharma.
+It is revealed that Acharya came to Dharmasthali to fulfill his best friend Siddha's promise.
+He reveals about Siddha's past and origin to Dharmasthali villagers.
+Siddha is a disciple of the local Gurukul and a strong advocate for Dharma.
 Apart from him, Basava and the other men of the village study with him in the Gurukul.
-Basava hatches a plan with Rathod's brother and his friend to destroy the village's Gattamma Temple, under the guise of flooding from torrential rain to start mining.
+Basava hatches a plan with Vikram and his friend to destroy the village's Gattamma Temple, under the guise of flooding from torrential rain to start mining.
 Siddha discovers Basava's plan and attacks the trio on the night they plan to destroy the temple.
-He is gravely injured in the ensuing chaos, when Acharya's squad arrives to his rescue where they take him away to the nearby Siddhavanam forest, for his recuperation where Acharya reveals where Siddha is actually from.
-Siddha was born to Comrade Shankar, Acharya's naxal squadron leader, and in a shootout with the local law enforcement, Siddha's parents are both killed.
-Before dying, a young Acharya promises Shankar to raise Siddha with awareness about their fight for Dharma.
+He is gravely injured in the ensuing chaos.

+Acharya's squad arrives to his rescue and takes him away to the nearby Siddhavanam forest and heals him.
+Siddha wakes up, and Acharya's comrade Bose reveals his origins.
+Siddha was born to Comrade Shankar, Acharya's naxal squadron leader.
+In a shootout with the local law enforcement, Siddha's parents are both killed.
+Before dying, Shankar makes a young Acharya promise to raise Siddha with awareness about their fight for Dharma.